A Guide to Contractor, CIS, Agency, Fixed-Term, and Zero-Hour Employment Mortgages

 General Tips for All Employment Types

 • Deposit: Having a larger deposit will always work in your favour, regardless of your employment type.
 A higher deposit can reduce the risk for lenders and improve your chances of getting approved.
+Aim for at least a 10-20% deposit to strengthen your application.

 • Specialist Lenders: Mainstream lenders might be cautious about lending to those in non-traditional employment, but there are plenty of specialist lenders who offer flexible criteria for contractors, agency workers, CIS employees, and those on fixed-term or zero-hour contracts.
+A mortgage broker can help connect you with these lenders.

 • Seek Professional Advice: Every situation is unique, and working with a mortgage broker can help you navigate the complexities of applying for a mortgage in your employment situation.
 They’ll know which lenders are best suited to your needs and can help you present your case in the best light.